 In my life and in my own kitchen I like to learn new skills and how things work.
 As an avid home cook I have fun making food from scratch, trying new ingredients, and experimenting with recipes.
 Outdoors, I enjoy running, biking, organic vegetable gardening, composting, and soccer.

 In my professional life I am also inquisitive and seeking greater understanding.
 I appreciate learning about new (and old) design ideas, innovative materials (both natural and technologically made), and building methods.
 I am certified by the NKBA as an AKBD (Associate Kitchen and Bath Designer.)
-Part of what is exciting about achieving the AKBD professional designation is the intense preparation, immersing myself in the details of residential construction and able to help clients that much more.
+Achieving the AKBD professional designation involved intense preparation, immersing myself in the details of residential construction to be able to help clients that much more.

-I am also a Certified Aging-In-Place Specialist (CAPS), so I can help modify your home — or the home of your friend or family member — when the aging process and other life events bring changing needs that most traditional homes are not built to accommodate.
+I am also a Certified Aging-In-Place Specialist (CAPS), so I can help modify a home to be more enjoyable to a wider range of people.
+With my knowledge and experience in this area I help people think through remodeling considerations that make their home more accessible for anyone living in or visiting the home.
+Other times I develop solutions when life has brought changing needs that most traditional homes are not built to accommodate.
 I believe that design should seek to elegantly eliminate barriers, while also providing a supportive and comforting environment.
 If you, a friend, or a family member needs help creating a home that is affirming, safe, and satisfying, please let me know.

-Member National Kitchen and Bath Association (NKBA), Willimantic Food Co-op, and since 2003 various Connecticut CSAs (currently Shundahai Farm.)
-I also enjoy spending time exploring the world with my Little Sister through the local chapter of Big Brothers Big Sisters.
+Since 2013 I have served on the board of the Southern New England Chapter of the National Kitchen and Bath Association (NKBA).
+I am also a member of the Willimantic Food Co-op, CT NOFA (Northeast Organic Farmer’s Association), and since 2003 various Connecticut farms (currently Shundahai Farm CSA .)
+I also enjoy spending time exploring the world with my Little Sister through the Connecticut chapter of Big Brothers Big Sisters.
 Se habla español.

 Please get in touch to talk more about your project.
 The pictures you see are of projects I have designed.
 Karen Warner Design LLC is gradually exploring social media on Facebook, Houzz, Instagram, Pinterest, and Angie’s List.